 - Pharmacological management: Antidepressants such as paroxetine, sertraline amitriptyline, mirtazapine, etc. should be given for at least 12 months if it is imparting beneficial effects, followed by a gradual decrease over a period of 4 weeks before discontinuing.

 The cornerstone of the management of PTSD is to recognize and seek help to be able to break out from the cage within.

 Before you give up!

 As with all stress, overwhelm or trauma, what is not recognized fully is that the tension is drawn into the body and stored in the muscle memory.
 The adrenalin and cortisol have no release and so more and more the symptoms worsen.
-Tension is drawn deep – and in fact from the day we are born, into the Psoas Muscle.
+Tension is drawn deep into the Psoas muscle, from the day we are born.
 Most are not aware of it and not surprising.
 It sits deep in the back body.
-Holds us together but most importantly our fight/flight center.
+Holds the upper body to the lower body but most importantly our fight/flight centre.
 It is where we hold our fears and emotions and can impact breathing.
 Animals release after a traumatic event by tremoring.
 Then they can carry on with their day.
 We as humans have suppressed that natural response to stress release.
 Getting back in touch with what we are meant to do brings profound healing as the body has the ability to heal itself.

 “Pain is inevitable.
 Suffering is optional.”

 Ranna Parekh, M. M. (2017, January).
 PTSD- Posttraumatic stress disorder.
 Retrieved from American Psychiatric Association: https://www.psychiatry.org/patients-families/ptsd/what-is- ptsd